Appointment with Murder

 Appointment with Murder is a 1948 American crime film directed by Jack Bernhard and starring John Calvert, Catherine Craig and Jack Reitzen.
 The film is one of three made by the low-budget Film Classics company featuring Calvert as The Falcon who had previously been played by George Sanders and Tom Conway for RKO.

-Premise
+Plot

 The Falcon travels to Milan to locate some stolen paintings for an insurance company.
 He follows the trail from a murdered Italian painter to an art gallery in Los Angeles.